membraneframework/membrane_demo/webrtc_authentication/README.md

-# Membrane Demo - WebRTC Singaling Server
+# Membrane Demo - WebRTC Signaling Server

-An example of signaling server with authentication based on `Membrane.WebRTC.Server`.
+An example of a signaling server with authentication based on `Membrane.WebRTC.Server`.

 ## Prerequisites and running the demo